Gamera vs. Viras: Reception

 In a retrospective review, AllMovie stated that the film offers "everything one expects from a massive zero-budget monster battle film" while also having "unintentionally brilliant quirky moments like the hypnotized army, Japanese men with glowing eyeballs, and a fiendishly fake-looking squid alien who wishes to attack Earth for its supply of nitrogen."

 Phil Hardy, the British film critic, calls the move "a straightforward children's film" and that it "continues the shift of the monster genre towards a space opera context," which diminishes "the thematic interest of the genre."

 American writer John LeMay said that "in terms of character utilization and script, Gamera vs. Viras could be the film where it all came together.
 But, in terms of budget and [special effects], it was the film where it all started to fall apart."

+Filmmaker Hayao Miyazaki found the film memorable as a child but found it absurd for humanity to surrender to aliens for the safety of two boys, while Gamera vs. Viras and Miyazaki's Future Boy Conan bear similarities in plots as both were based on The Adventures of Tom Sawyer.